 My work focuses on linking people together to talk about the things that matter to them.

 REDS!
 I launched the Researcher Education & Development Scholarship conference in 2015 and hosted the second annual meeting in October 2016.
-The third was held in Leeds in 2017, and the 2018 Conferece will be held at Coventry.
+The third was held in Leeds in 2017, and the 2018 Conference will be held at Coventry University.

-I am the Chair of the University of Sheffield Mentoring Network: developing educational mentoring experise and promoting cultures of good practice at the organisaitonal level.
+I am the Chair of the University of Sheffield Mentoring Network: developing strategies for mentoring in Higher Education and promoting cultures of good practice at the organisational level.

 My ongoing research/scholarship projects include:

 (1) Trust Me!
 What constitutes 'quality' in doctoral student-supervisor relationships - Funded by Leadership Foundation for Higher Education 2016 @predoctorbility